k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: warning: the comparison will always evaluate as ‘true’ for the pointer operand in ‘s + (sizetype)((long unsigned int)sidx * 128)’ must not be NULL [-Waddress] (botl.c)
+- Change Convict quest artifact from an iron ball to a striped shirt